 - Jail time

-- Think about the consequences of taking, sending or forwarding a sexual picture of yourself or someone else underage.
-You could get kicked off of sports teams, lose educational opportunities and even get in trouble with the law.
+Think about the consequences of taking, sending or sharing a sexual picture of yourself or someone else underage.
+You could get kicked off of sports teams, lose educational opportunities and even go to jail.

-- Never take images of yourself that you wouldn’t want everyone—your classmates, teachers, family—to see.
+Never take images of yourself that you wouldn’t want everyone – your classmates, teachers and family – to see.

-- Never forward someone else’s sext message(s).
-It’s not funny, and could land you in serious trouble.
+Never forward someone else’s sex-related messages.
+It’s not funny, and it could land you in serious trouble.